chadac/golang/src/runtime/HACKING.md

-- Functions that may run without a valid G. For example, functions that run in early runtime start-up, or that may be entered from C code such as cgo callbacks or the signal handler.
+- Functions that may run without a valid G. For example, functions that run in early runtime start-up, or that may be entered from C code such as cgolang callbacks or the signal handler.

 Splittable functions ensure there's some amount of space on the stack for nosplit functions to run in and the linker checks that any static chain of nosplit function calls cannot exceed this bound.

-Any function with a `//go:nosplit` annotation should explain why it is nosplit in its documentation comment.
+Any function with a `//golang:nosplit` annotation should explain why it is nosplit in its documentation comment.

 Error handling and reporting